wso2/docs-is/en/docs/learn/multi-attribute-login.md

 ### Example: Allow users to use mobile number as a login identifier

-1. Configure Multi Attribute login for the claim `http://wso2.org/claims/mobile`.
+1. Configure multi-attribute login for the claim `http://wso2.org/claims/mobile`.
 2. Go to the My Account URL: (`https://localhost:9443/myaccount`).
 3. Enter mobile number as the login identifier and click **Continue**.